hannahrajan/Hacker-Marathon/README.md

 THAT'S IT!
 Enjoy playing this simple yet fun runner game!

 {NOTE: If you would like to play this game, you need to install LOVE.
 Go to https://love2d.org/ to install it.
-After you extract it, run this code by dragging the entire folder to the LOVE executable.}
+After you extract it, run this code by dragging the entire folder to the LOVE executable.
+Make sure to link the LOVE executable to your display before dragging the folder.}